carminesh/Machine-Learning/README.md

 `pip install -r requirements.txt`

 ## 2. Run the code

-Then just simply run the Jupyter Notebook's.
+Then just simply run the Jupyter Notebooks.

+## Please note that the dataset has not yet been provided